Polkadot-Blockchain-Academy/pba-book/content/economics/basics/slides.md

 ## Guiding Human Behavior

-> An incentive is a bullet, a key:<br/>an often tiny object with astonishing power to change a situation.<br/>-- Steven Levitt --
+> An incentive is a bullet, a key:<br />an often tiny object with astonishing power to change a situation.<br />-- Steven Levitt --

 Notes: